oi19/Blog/README.md

 # Blog Project:

-  - This App is a blog-like app where you can write blogs(posts) , edit , delete , show details of them adding the flexibility  for future improvements and new features
+  - This App is a blog-like app where you can write blogs(posts) , edit , delete , show details of each blog ,In addition to the flexibility  for future improvements       and new features
   - Adding the abitlity toggle between screens using navigation stucture (StackNavigator)
+  - using context for state management

   # Project Structure